CrocoFactory/sensei/docs/learn/http_requests.md

 - **Example**:
     - Posting a new blog article.
     - Submitting a registration form to create a new user.

-- **How it works**: The client sends data to the server, typically in the body of the request.
-The server processes this data and creates a new resource based on it.

 ```http
 POST /users HTTP/1.1